Nonlocal Co-occurrence for Image Downscaling: Introduction

 Most of the existing downscaling algorithms perform some form of linear filtering on the image.
-In particular, the filtering is performed using convolution (with a kernel) before subsampling and subsequent reconstruction, following the sampling theorem \cite{shannon1984communication, duchon1979lanczos,mitchell1988reconstruction}.
+In particular, the filtering is performed using convolution (with a kernel) before subsampling and subsequent reconstruction, following the sampling theorem \cite{shannon1984communication, duchon1979lanczos}, {\cite{mitchell1988reconstruction}}.
 The key objective in these works was to minimize the aliasing artifacts.
 However, the downscaled images obtained using these strategies are usually over-smoothened.
 Sometimes the perceptually important details and features cannot be retained.
 This is primarily because of the non-adaptive nature of the filtering kernel, which is independent of the image content.
 The same phenomenon is observed in more recent image interpolation techniques \cite{thevenaz2000interpolation, nehab2011generalized,trentacoste2011blur, samadani2008representative}.
 Motivated by the working principle of bilateral filtering \cite{Tomasi1998}, the authors in \cite{kopf2013content} proposed to adapt the kernel shapes to local image patches.
 We note that bilateral filtering is an example of kernel filtering \cite{milanfar2013tour,huang2016fast}.
 Recently, another kernel based method was introduced in \cite{weber2016rapid}, where a bilateral-like similarity measure was used in the kernel filtering process.
-We note that kernel filtering is routinely used in various image quality enhancement tasks including smoothing \cite{ghosh2016fast_spcom,ghosh2018optimized}, denoising \cite{gabiger2013fpga, ghosh2017artifact}, sharpening \cite{ghosh2019saliency}, inpainting \cite{wong2008nonlocal}, flash/no-flash denoising \cite{ghosh2018color}, low-light imaging \cite{ghosh2019fast}, single photon imaging \cite{unni2018linearized} etc. In this work, we explore the capacity of kernel filtering for image downscaling.
+We note that kernel filtering is routinely used in various image quality enhancement tasks \cite{garcia2015unified,ren2008bilateral} including denoising \cite{gabiger2013fpga,dabhade2017reconfigurable}, sharpening \cite{ghosh2019saliency}, inpainting \cite{wong2008nonlocal} etc. In this work, we explore it's capacity for image downscaling.

-In this paper, we present a downscaling algorithm which is built on the idea of kernel filtering.
-We introduce a new measure for the range similarity in the filtering step.
-However, the algorithmic complexity of the proposed method is only linear to the number of input pixels.
-It does not depend on the kernel size.
-Being a simple kernel filtering operation, the overall algorithm is simple and could be efficiently implemented on todays hardware.
+\textbf{Contributions:} In this paper, we present a new algorithm for image downscaling.
+The working of the proposed approach is built on the idea of kernel filtering.